-I’m not sure how I stumbled upon “Orphan Rock”, but after finding a few references to this historic lookout, it seemed only logical to try and locate the abandoned trail.
-Viewed from the Reids Plateau lookout (off the Prince Henry Cliff Walk) the pinnacle does stand out quite distinctively.
+I’m not sure how I stumbled upon “Orphan Rock”, but after finding a few references to this historic lookout, it seemed only logical to try and locate the secret and long-abandoned trail.
+Viewed from the Reids Plateau lookout (off the Prince Henry Cliff Walk) the rocky pinnacle does stand out quite distinctively.

 But, a bit of history first, as this is what makes Orphan Rock so fascinating.
 Standing not far from Scenic World in Katoomba, the pillar has been referred to as “Orphan Rock” or “Orphan Tower” since the 1880s (when it eclipsed the Three Sisters in popularity).
 A walking track to the summit was built in 1934, providing access to the summit via a combination of ladders and steps hewn into the rock.